wanyuenmei/quilt/README.md

     // Create 2 Spark containers, and label them "batch" (label "batch" (makeList 2 (docker "spark")))

+    // Create a Postgres container, and label it "database" (label "database" (docker "postgres"))

     // A deployment consists of a database, a webTier, and a batch processing (label "deployment" (list "database" "webTier" "batch"))